ismailkoembe/PetstoreApiAutomationTestNgProject/ReadMe.md

 # Running from Jenkins
-## This works locally, but is not to the company's Jenkins standards
 - Source Code Management - Git
 - Repository URL - https://github.com/......
 - Credentials - configure for the relevant user, can be done via the job configuration